AppSecure-nrw/security-belts/green/test-of-container-images-regarding-known-vulnerabilities.md

 # Test of Container Images Regarding Known Vulnerabilities

 Perform tests for known vulnerabilities in all container images used by your software.
+Use tools to automate your tests.

 Note, that this can result in many found vulnerabilities.
 Check, whether they are fixed with the next build of the container image.
 See related Belt Activity: Container Update Enforcement.